callmeed/trivia_factory/README.md

 # Trivia Factory

 Ruby gem for creating tons of sample trivia/test questions.
-Intended for use in specs (like Faker) or apps that need questions.
+Intended for use in specs or apps that need questions.
+Think of it as [Faker](https://github.com/stympy/faker) for trivia questions.

 Originally part of a sports trivia app I had that was somewhat popular (Hat Trick), this gem uses tables of data (in CSV form) to create random questions.